codidact/landing-page/README.md

 ## Linting

-Whilst CI tools will be used at a later date, before submitting a PR ensure your code is linted by running `npm run lint`.
+Before submitting a PR, ensure your code is linted by running `npm run lint`.
 Any submitted PRs will be rejected if linting does not pass.

 -   All formatting (except JS) is handled by Prettier (we recommend installing an auto-formatter for your IDE).
 The configuration is located in `.prettierrc`.
 -   JS formatting and linting is handled by ESLint.
 JSON config resides in `.eslintrc` (to be added).